Coroutine

 }

-// Get connection from coroutine context to ensure the same coroutine uses the same connection
+// Get connection from coroutine context so the same coroutine reuses the same connection

 $pdo = Context::get('pdo');